 Centrica Business Solutions is committed to innovation and paving a pathway toward building net-zero future energy systems.
 In addition to our world-leading distributed energy solutions that enable our customers to balance the economics and environmental challenges of business sustainability, we also collaborate with prestigious associations, industry leaders and external research entities across the globe for longer-term innovation.

 One example is our partnership with NREL, the national laboratory for the U.S. Department of Energy and its Office of Energy Efficiency and Renewable Energy.

 In 2019, Centrica Business Solutions announced a partnership with NREL to study the integration of several energy storage technologies to solve challenges around the lack of flexibility and sustainability around single-use battery types.
 Research was conducted at NREL's Energy Systems Integration Facility (ESIF), where innovative technologies are developed to tackle major challenges facing our energy systems.

 This project revealed that there is untapped potential when battery types are combined and optimally controlled.
-Advanced optimisation and control algorithms were developed to maximise the return from a combination of a high power Li-Ion battery, a high energy Li-Ion battery and – even more interestingly – a second-life battery unit made from used vehicle battery cells.
-This provided us with an opportunity to repurpose vehicle batteries into stationary storage, giving them a second life to yield environmental benefits and minimise electronic waste.
+Advanced optimization and control algorithms were developed to maximize the return from a combination of a high power Li-Ion battery, a high energy Li-Ion battery and – even more interestingly – a second-life battery unit made from used car battery cells.
+This provided us with an opportunity to repurpose car batteries into stationary storage, giving them a second life to yield environmental benefits and minimize electronic waste.